+Youth Program

-Youth Program Indicate service(s) provided by each: current and potential service rs in the area Basic Individualized Training WIOA Fu WIOA Funded 1.
+Indicate service(s) provided by each:

+current and potential service Basic Individualized Training WIOA Funded 1.
 King County Children, Youth and Young Adult Division (CYYAD) 2.
-Evergreen Goodwill of Northwest Washington $\boxtimes$ $\boxtimes$ 3.
-El Centro de la Raza $\boxtimes$ 4.
-Partner in Employment $\boxtimes$ $\boxtimes$ $\boxtimes$ 5.
+Evergreen Goodwill of Northwest Washington 3.
+El Centro de la Raza × × × 4.
+Partner in Employment X \boxtimes 5.
 Boys & Girls Clubs of King County 6.
-Urban League of Metropolitan Seattle
+Urban League of Metropolitan Seattle × × ×

 Comments regarding the adequacy and quality of Youth Services available: As indicated throughout the plan, the WDC offers an aligned network of service providers operating in our local WorkSource system.
 We continuously seek to improve the system and services to meet the needs of the community, job seekers and businesses.
+29